Bob Marley and the Wailers: Early years

-The band topped the Jamaican charts with "Simmer Down", which was recorded in 1963 at Studio One with the rhythm section from the studio house band The Skatalites.
-Simmer down was an overnight hit and played an essential role in changing the musical agenda in Jamaica from imitating foreign artists, to capturing the lives and spirit of Jamaica.
+The band topped the Jamaican charts in 1964 with "Simmer Down", which was recorded at Studio One with the rhythm section from the studio house band the Skatalites.
+"Simmer Down" was a message to the Jamaican rude boys to "simmer down, oh cool your temper" and became an overnight hit.
+The record played an essential role in changing the musical agenda in Jamaica from imitating foreign artists, to capturing the lives and spirit of Jamaica.

 Wailer, Marley and Tosh recorded with Lee "Scratch" Perry and his studio band the Upsetters.
 They also worked with renowned reggae producer Leslie Kong, who used his studio musicians, called Beverley's All-Stars (Jackie Jackson, Paul Douglas, Gladstone Anderson, Winston Wright, Rad Bryan, Hux Brown) to record the songs that would be released as an album titled The Best of The Wailers.

 By late 1963, singers Junior Braithwaite, Beverley Kelso, and Cherry Smith had joined the group.
 The line-up consisted of Braithwaite on vocals, Marley on guitar, Tosh on keyboard, Wailer on percussion, with Smith and or Kelso on backing vocals.
 Kelso remembered those early recordings fondly:

 In 1965, Kelso left the band.
 Marley, Tosh, Wailer and Braithwaite took turns on lead vocals.
-Braithwaite left shortly after providing lead vocals for the single It Hurts to be Alone, leaving the band consisting of the trio of Wailer, Marley and Tosh.
-The band's first full length album, The Wailing Wailers, was released the same year, a compilation of tracks recorded at different times.
+Braithwaite left shortly after providing lead vocals for the single "It Hurts to be Alone", leaving the band consisting of the trio of Wailer, Marley and Tosh.
+The band's first album, The Wailing Wailers, was released the same year, a compilation of tracks recorded at different times.

-In 1966, they created a rocksteady record label Wail N Soul M. Constantine "Dream" Walker provided backing vocals from 1966-67.
+In 1966, they created a rocksteady record label Wail N Soul M. Constantine "Dream" Walker provided backing vocals from 1966 to 1967.

 In May 1970, the band recorded with renowned reggae producer Leslie Kong; producing The Best of the Wailers, which they released later in 1971 as their fourth album.
-Over the rest of 1970 and 1971, the band worked with Lee 'Scratch' Perry, producing the bands second and third albums, Soul Rebels (1970) and Soul Revolution Part II (1971).
+Over the rest of 1970 and 1971, the band worked with Lee 'Scratch' Perry, producing the band's second and third albums, Soul Rebels (1970) and Soul Revolution Part II (1971).
 During this time, the Upsetters members Aston "Family Man" Barrett (bass) and his brother Carlton Barrett (drums) were recruited as instrumental backing for The Wailers.